Refinements for primes in short arithmetic progressions: Main results

 \subsection{Primes in all short arithmetic progressions}

 Obviously Condition \ref{hyp: zero-free region} is far stronger than Condition \ref{hyp: zero-density}, in fact, $\eta_0>0$ induces a zero density estimate with $A=\frac{1}{\eta_0}$.
-We therefore may always assume that our zero-density estimate is at least as good as that induced by our zero-free region.
-Using zero-density estimates may also lead to worse error terms as $|y|\rightarrow x$ and may incur additional small logarithmic factors, which is relevant if we e.g. assume GRH.
+We therefore may always assume $A\leq \frac{1}{\eta_0}$.
+Using zero-density estimates may also lead to worse error terms as $y\rightarrow x$ and may incur additional small logarithmic factors, which is relevant if we e.g. assume GRH.
 It is therefore useful to have Ingham's result \cite{Ing32} as a baseline. \begin{theorem} Assume Condition \ref{hyp: zero-free region}.
-Let $q\leq Q$ and $|y|\in [qx \exp(-\omega(x))\log^{2+\varepsilon} qx, x]$ for any $\varepsilon>0$.
+Let $q\leq Q$ and $y\in [qx \exp(-\omega(x))\log^{2+\varepsilon} qx, x]$ for any $\varepsilon>0$.
 We have